 Spies of Washington Tour offers a dog-friendly walking tour of the city, “Paws for Spies.”
 The two-hour tour brings pups and owners around the D.C. area while pointing out important sights and stories about espionage.
 Your dog might not understand all of the spy talk, but he’ll have a good time walking around. – Ashlyn Frassinelli

 When you’re clinging for dear life to a support beam in an abandoned warehouse, a pack of wild dogs circling below, threatening to rend you limb from limb should you let go, you start to re-evaluate the decisions that led you to this moment.
 In this case, it was the decision to eat a fistful of drugs and wander aimlessly around the area that now includes Echostage, in Northeast DC, until I got cornered by more than one angry dobermans.

 Wild dogs are a pervasive thing all over the world.
-In the run-up to the Sochi olympics this past year, Russian officials were accused of managing a massive cull of street dogs that led to multiple athletes and journalists outright taking dogs home with them and the Humane Society International shipping ten dogs to the Washington Animal Rescue League to make them available for adoption.
+In the run-up to the Sochi olympics, Russian officials were accused of managing a massive cull of street dogs that led to multiple athletes and journalists outright taking dogs home with them and the Humane Society International shipping ten dogs to the Washington Animal Rescue League to make them available for adoption.
 In Mexico City last year, police rounded up dogs for DNA tests to identify the culprit in a spate of grisly killings in which victims were found to have limbs torn off, dying from blood loss due to multiple bites.

 Since the onset of riots in Greece in the wake of the financial crisis, several stray dogs began to turn up in photographs of the unrest, the dogs always staying with protesters and even attacking police.
 Dubbed the Athens Riot Dog, the dogs became pretty famous and one, Kanellos, even got his own anarchist coloring book (along with a doggie wheelchair when he started to lose mobility).